Manish2005/github-repo-search/README.md

 When the user stops typing, there should be few seconds of delay before the search to start.
 Currently the query is called everytime the user changes the value of input.

 ### add error boundary
-When an error occurred when retrieving data, an error message should be displayed
+When an error occurred when retrieving data, an error message should be displayed.